 Virtually the only case we can imagine where you might need to use a graphics program is if you are using mail-merge receipts, and your organization's logo image is just to big to fit reasonably on the receipts.
 In that case you could load it into an simple graphics program such as Microsoft Paint, Photoshop or Paintshop Pro and use that program's features to resize (or scale) the image to be a reasonable smaller size.
 If you do that, be careful to use that program's options to "maintain the aspect ratio", which means to leave the ratio of the height to the width unchanged.

-Note: We're sorry, but if you need further assistance with manual graphics editing of your files using a graphics program, beyond what the program can do for you, that would not be something that is included in our usual technical support that you pay for with your Annual Fee (in 2022 or later), Initial Purchase, Annual Renewal or Lite Support fees.
+Note: We're sorry, but if you need further assistance with manual graphics editing of your files using a graphics program, beyond what the program can do for you, that would not be something that is included in our usual technical support that you pay for with your Annual Fee or that is free for legacy Lite version users.